marcositu/scan-burp-suite-cmd/README.md

-The propose of this script is scan using the burp-api-api for Burp Suite that will use target files.
+The propose of this script is scan using the burp-rest-api for Burp Suite that will use target files.

 For the proper functioning it’s necessary the following tool: https://github.com/vmware/burp-rest-api and command screen.